 The federal Law Reform Commission and the Parliament have recently moved, in a brilliant and unique way, towards establishing a welcome reform for lawmaking in Australia.
 The envisaged synthesis will blend democratic values claiming the supremecy of Parliament with the elitist values which claim the supremecy of legal expertise. ...
-The national Law Reform Commission which started four years ago as an apparent creature of the Executive Government has recently been brought closer to a pemanently linked relationship with the committees of the Australian Senate ...52
+The national Law Reform Commission which started four years ago as an apparent creature of the Executive Government has recently been brought closer to a pemanently linked relationship with the committees of the Australian Senate ...48

-Whether the 'synthesis' will develop or whether the Commission will remain a 'creature' of the Executive Government is yet to be seen.
-The enemy of a great deal of legal reform in our country is not frank opposition, and the powerful lobbies.
-All too often, it is governmental indifference, the Parliamentary agenda, bureaucratic inertia or suspicion and intimidation by the technicalities, complexities and sheer boredom with much legal reform.
-Unless we can overcome these impediments, we will have reached a serious impasse.
+Whether the 'synthesis' will develop or whether the Commission will remain a 'creature' of the Executive Government will remain to be seen.
+The enemy of a great deal of legal reform is not frank opposition, and the powerful lobbies.
+All too often, it is governmental indifference, the Parliamentary agenda, bureaucratic inertia and intimidation by the technicalities, complexities and sheer boredom with much legal reform.
+Unless we can overcome these impediments, we will have reached an impasse.
 Law reform, which was formerly done in great measure by the courts of the common law will be postponed by the courts for Parliamentary attention.
-Unless Parliament and the Executive can be helped to focus that attention, injustices will pass unattended and the challenges for the law of the dynamic forces of change will elicit an inadequate and incompetent response, at great ultimate risk to the peace and health of our society.
+Unless Parliament and the Executive can be helped to focus that attention, injustices will pass unattended and the challenges for the law of the dynamic forces of change will elicit an inadequate and incompetent response.